 - Dashima (다시마) Dried kelp/Kombu – not an absolute must-have but dashima adds great umami flavor for stocks and soups so it’s almost a must-have ingredient if you want to make yummy broth.
 BUY KELP

 BUY some them in my Amazon Noodles category.

 - Dangmyeon (당면) Dried Glass Noodles – this gluten-free potato starch noodle is mainly used to make Japchae and can be added to stews or soups.
 It never goes bad so it’s a great pantry item to have.

 - Dried Noodles – There are quite a few dry noodles that you can have in your Korean pantry.
-Above picture shows the noodles that I like to stock in my Korean pantry.
+The above picture shows the noodles that I like to stock in my Korean pantry.
 Somyeon (소면) is a great noodle to have for hot noodle soups, Maemil Guksu (메밀국수) for noodle salads and Naengmyeon (냉면) of course for your ultimate cold summer noodle soup dish.
 BTW, I love 3rd one from the left, Sempio Rice Noodles – they are nice and chewy and not sticky so it works great in both hot noodle soups or in salads.
 Sadly, I can’t find them online.

 7 Fresh Produce and Fridge Staples:

 ** The first 4 (garlic, ginger, green onions, tofu) are absolute essentials.

 - Garlic (마늘 Maneul) – Koreans love to use garlic but you can always adjust to your liking.
 Check out my garlic tip if you don’t want to peel and chop garlic every time you cook.
 BTW, not all Korean dishes have garlic in them – in fact, Korean temple food never has any garlic in the dishes.
 This Vegan Kimchi has no garlic in it.